yochaigal/cairn/wip/2e/setting-seeds.md

 The paths that connect POIs them can be divided into four types:
 - _Accessible Paths_ are known by the PCs _and_ accessible.
 They always appear on in-world maps.
-- _Elevated Paths_ are known by the PCs _and_ accessible, but crossing them comes at a higher cost.
-Climbing them may provide characters with the ability to see more of the world than what appears on an in-world map.
+- _Elevated Paths_ are similar to _accessible paths_ but crossing them usually comes at a higher cost (time, effort, etc.).
+Climbing them may also provide the characters with the ability to see _more_ of the world than what appears on an in-world map.
 - _Blocked Paths_ are known by the PCs but _not_ directly accessible.
 They may require special knowledge to bypass, or tools.
 They will appear on in-world maps.
 - _Hidden Paths_ are only known by some, and learning about them always require some kind of _cost_.
 They do not appear on in-world maps, though there may be hints or clues for those who know how to find them.

 ### The Basics

 - On a flat sheet of paper draw a circle.
 This is the Heart of your adventure site.
 - Roll 4d12 and write the results around the circle as if it were a clock face.
-Do not reroll duplicates.
+Ignore any duplicates.
-- Starting with the lowest number, draw any combination of the following Paths:
+- Starting with the lowest result, draw any combination of the following Paths:
   - A bold line indicating an _accessible_ path.
-  - A dashed line indicating a _hidden_ path.
+  - A line with a star on top indicating an _elevated_ path.
   - A crossed line indicating a _blocked_ path.
-  - A line with a star on top indicating an _elevated_ path.
+  - A dashed line indicating a _hidden_ path.
 - At the terminus of each line, add a Point of Interest (POI):
-  - A circle to represent a _refuge_ (a town, city, farm, etc).
+  - A circle indicating a _refuge_ (a town, a city, a farm, etc).
-  - A triangle to represent a _landmark or hazard_ (a rock formation, stone bridge, sinkhole, etc.).
+  - A triangle indicating a _landmark_ or _hazard_ (a rock formation, a stone bridge, a sinkhole, etc.).
-  - A diamond to represent a _dungeon or lair_ (a cave, burrow, crypt, etc.).
+  - A diamond indicating a _dungeon_ or _lair_ (a cave, a burrow, a crypt, etc.).
-- From each POI add a new Path, terminating in a new POI _or_ connecting to an existing POI.
+- From each POI add a new path, terminating in a new POI _or_ connecting to an existing POI.
 - Number each POI, starting with the Heart.

 > At this time, don't focus too much on the specific traits of any Path or POI, as those will be decided later.
-That includes distance, path types (i.e. trails, roads, rivers, etc.) and refuge details.
+That includes distance, path types (i.e. trails, roads, rivers, etc.) and other details (towns, dungeons, etc.).

 ### Paths